Tips and Resources for First-Time Convention Attendees

 Tips and To-Dos Before Convention

-- Book your hotel room before March 20—which is the cut-off date for NIA’s discounted room block.
+- Book your hotel room before October 1—which is the cut-off date for NIA’s discounted room block.

-- Consider bringing your spouse or a guest—about 40% of people bring someone along.
+- Consider bringing your spouse or a guest—normally, about 40% of people bring someone along.
 If your spouse or guest would like to receive Convention attendee emails specifically for guests, please email his or her email address to email@example.com.

-- Plan to arrive by Tuesday, April 14—events on Wednesday start at 7:30 a.m.
+- Plan to arrive by Monday, October 25—events on Tuesday start at 7:30 a.m.

 - Bring plenty of business cards and carry them with you—networking is a key component of NIA’s Convention.
 You can also connect with new members through the Convention app.